On Sequence Groups: Recombination of sequences

 \section{Recombination of sequences}

-We have seen that a recursive sequence can be split into $2$, or more, intertwined recursive sequences for a new parameter.
-In this section we will inspect the opposite, how to recombine two, or more sequences, into one long recursive sequence.
+We have seen that a recursive sequence can be split into two, or more, recursive sequences for a new parameter.
+In this section we will inspect the opposite, how to recombine two, or more sequences of one parameter, into recursive sequences of another parameter.